Internal Medicine Residency Program

 Graduates of the program have taken a variety of professional routes in widely-divergent geographic areas.
 And we are happy to say that many choose to remain at Legacy Health.
 About half pursue careers as hospitalists.
 Over the years, about twenty percent have entered careers in general internal medicine in primary care.
 The success of residents in obtaining post-residency fellowship training positions in medical subspecialties at leading academic medical centers has been very good.
 Read more about our alumnus’ lives after residency.

 Portland is a great place to live!

 It's not surprising that the majority of our residents remain in the Portland area following graduation.
 Surrounded by mountains, flanked by rivers and only an hour from the Pacific Ocean, Portland offers a wide variety of outdoor activities, from hiking and biking to vineyards and beaches.
 With snow-capped Mt.
-Hood just sixty miles to the east, Portlanders have access to one of the nation's longest ski seasons.
+Hood just sixty miles to the east, Portlanders have access to one of the longest ski seasons in the country.
 Portland also enjoys a temperate climate with sunny, dry summers and mild winters.
 Residents live in any number of our diverse Portland neighborhoods based on their individual lifestyles -- whether it is in the close-in and hip Pearl District or in a suburban neighborhood in the greater metropolitan area.
 Read more about why we think Portland is the best!

 Thank you for taking a look at what the Legacy IM Residency Program offers.
 If it feels like a fit for your career goals, please apply to our program through your ERAS application.
 We would love to meet you!
 Here’s how to apply.